Naphthalene poisoningMoth balls; Moth flakes; Camphor tar

 - Abdominal pain

-The patient may also have a fever.
-Over time, the following additional symptoms may occur:
+The person may also have a fever.
+Over time, the following symptoms also may occur:

 - Increased heart rate (tachycardia)